arunkumarpadmaneri/spellchecker/README.md

 # spellchecker
-Web application for check the spelling mistakes by using symmetric spellchecking algorithm
+Web application for check the spelling mistakes by using symmetric delete spelling algorithm